-Consolidated Financial Statements of the Group for 2024 have been prepared in accordance with the law frame of the financial reporting applicable in the Republic of Croatia and International Financial Reporting Standards applied in the European Union.
+Financial Statements for 2024 have been prepared in accordance with the law frame of the financial reporting applicable in the Republic of Croatia and International Financial Reporting Standards applied in the European Union.

-Consolidated Financial Statements of the Group have been prepared using the basic accounting assumption of the occurrence of an event, according to which the effects of transactions are recognized when they occurred and are presented in the financial statements for the period to which they relate, applying the basic accounting assumption of business continuity.
+Non-Consolidated Financial Statements of the Company have been prepared using the basic accounting assumption of the occurrence of an event, according to which the effects of transactions are recognized when they occurred and are presented in the financial statements for the period to which they relate, applying the basic accounting assumption of business continuity.